- Search The Registry

 - My Account

-As an author Jabbar has written several books, they include: Giant Steps with Peter Knobler (1987), Kareem (1990), Selected from Giant Steps (Writers' Voices) (1999), Black Profiles in Courage: A Legacy of African American Achievement with Alan Steinburg (2000), A Season on the Reservation: My Soujourn with the White Mountain Apaches with Stephen Singular (2000), and Brothers In Arms: The Epic Story of the 761st Tank Battalion, WWII's Forgotten Heroes (Publisher: Broadway 2004, co-written with Anthony Walton.
+As an author, Jabbar has written several books; they include Giant Steps with Peter Knobler (1987), Kareem (1990), Selected from Giant Steps (Writers' Voices) (1999), Black Profiles in Courage: A Legacy of African American Achievement with Alan Steinburg (2000), A Season on the Reservation: My Sojourn with the White Mountain Apaches with Stephen Singular (2000), and Brothers In Arms: The Epic Story of the 761st Tank Battalion, WWII's Forgotten Heroes (Publisher: Broadway 2004, co-written with Anthony Walton.
 It is the history of the 761st Battalion, an all-black tank squadron.
 In 2011, his book On the Shoulders of Giants Harlem Renaissance basketball team was made into a documentary film.

 Giant Steps, The Autobiography of Kareem Abdul Jabbar